 Here is a quick example.
 Let us assume your employee is driving a loaded truck, the destination is approximately 60 kilometres away, he has got more than 2 hours left, but he is driving 90 km / h or more.
 There is no reason to drive in such a hurry, the only effect is burning extra fuel.
 With a GPS tracking system, you can monitor speed and easily give a call to your employee and ask him to slow down.

-At first glance, idling might not sound that serious.
-Of course, your drivers want to feel comfortable, so they leave the engines idling more than they should.
+At first glance, idling might not sound that serious in regards of fuel management.
+Of course, your drivers might leave the engines on more than they should to feel comfortable.
 To keep it warm in the winter, or just because it seems quicker to get out, make the delivery, get back, without stopping the engine.
-But idling highly, highly affects not only the fuel costs, but the life of the vehicle and greenhouse gas emissions too.
+But idling highly affects not only the fuel costs, but the life of the vehicle and greenhouse gas emissions too.
 We all know that green fleet management is playing a more and more important role nowadays.
 Lower CO2 vehicles mean lower taxes.
 According to European classification, a EURO 6 vehicle comes with lower costs than a EURO 4.
-But going green is another topic – regardless of the connection – let us stick with the original one, how to reduce fuel costs.
+But let’s stick with the original idea, how to reduce fuel costs.
 With a GPS tracking system, fleet managers can monitor their vehicles and receive reports of when the drivers turn the engine on and off, or when the vehicle is moving.
 It provides accurate idle times.

 It is crucial to be aware how the vehicles of the fleet are being used and to monitor fuel purchasing.
 Off-hours vehicle use comes with extra fuel costs and increases wear and tear.
 Let it be an unauthorized side job or using the company vehicle for personal reasons.
 If you are using a tracking system, you always know when and where the assets have been.
 Therefore, employees are accountable.
 You can manage fuel expenses, if you keep track of the vehicles, especially of fuel purchases.
 But forget about paper and pen, do it with the help of GPS fleet tracking solutions.
 It is proved to be more effective.